Oberhavel

 Oberhavel is a Kreis (district) in the northern part of Brandenburg, Germany.
-Its neighbouring districts are (clockwise from the north): Mecklenburg-Strelitz in Mecklenburg-Western Pomerania, the districts of Uckermark and Barnim, the Bundesland of Berlin, and the districts of Havelland and Ostprignitz-Ruppin.
+Its neighbouring districts are (clockwise from the north): Mecklenburgische Seenplatte (district) in Mecklenburg-Western Pomerania, the districts of Uckermark and Barnim, the Bundesland of Berlin, and the districts of Havelland and Ostprignitz-Ruppin.

 Geography

 The district is located on the upper course of the Havel river from its source to the outskirts of Berlin.
 The north is characterised by many lakes including the Großer Stechlinsee, which is well known thanks to a novel by Theodor Fontane called Der Stechlin.

 History

 The district was created on 6 December 1993 through the merging of the old Gransee and Oranienburg districts.

 Coat of arms

 The coat of arms shows the eagle as the symbol of Brandenburg in the upper part.
 In the lower half are two flying swans on green background representing nature with many lakes.
-The coat of arms was unofficially used by the precursor district of Oranienburg before the merger, but was never officially granted.
+The coat of arms was unofficially used by the precursor district of Oranienburg before the merger, though not then officially granted.
 It was granted to the district of Oberhavel on 18 May 1994.